-If you have no other pension benefits and the total value of all your pension benefits, after taking your retirement lump sum payment, is less than €20,000, you may be eligible to take the balance of your fund as a once-off taxable payment.
-This is called the Trivial Option.
-For more information regarding this option, please speak to your Financial Advisor.
+If you have no other pension benefits and the total value of all your pension benefits, after taking your retirement lump sum, is less than €30,000, you may be eligible to take the rest of your fund as a one-off taxable payment.
+This is called the 'trivial option'.
+For more information on this option, please speak to your financial adviser.

-The other options available to you depend on whether you have a guaranteed pension income for life of at at least €12,700 a year.
+The other options available to you depend on whether you have a guaranteed pension income for life of at least €12,700 a year.